 Some networks have security restrictions on outbound (egress) internet traffic using firewalls, proxy servers or switches.
-In this case, the firewall or proxy server will need to be configured (on a whitelist) to allow the streaming devices on the network to access the following Cloud Cover Music and Amazon Web Service hostnames/domains on port 443 only (TLS 1.2):
+In this case, the firewall or proxy server will need to be configured to explicitly the streaming devices on the network to access the following Cloud Cover Music and Amazon Web Service hostnames/domains on port 443 only (TLS 1.2):

-The CloudBox’s MAC address may also need to be whitelisted.
+The CloudBox’s MAC address may also need to be specifically listed as a device to be allowed.
 The unique MAC address is labeled on the Box, and will resemble 00:40:63:1C:AE:38.
-The CloudBox will need to be power cycled before the new whitelist settings are applied.
+The CloudBox will need to be power cycled before the new 'allow' settings are applied.

 If your firewall/proxy or endpoints have content filters installed, the following audio file types need to be allowed: OGG, MP4 (AAC Codec) and MP3